Fire and rescue services

 Many criminals carry firearms.
 They may kill or injure you if you resist.

 Police response times are poor.
-They don't solve most murders and major crimes.
+Most murders and major crimes go unsolved.

 On roads, the threat of serious crime is high.
-Australian Government officials take extra security precautions when travelling by car.
+Australian Government officials take extra security precautions when travelling by car in Venezuela.

 Crimes you could come across include: